craftercms/docs/source/by-role/author/index.rst

 |

-To make approval mandatory for publish requests for users with publish permission, see :ref:`here <project-config-require-peer-review>`.
+To make approval mandatory for publish requests for users with publish permission, such that even if you are a publisher, you are not able to publish your own edits, see :ref:`project-config-require-peer-review`.

 After clicking on the **Submit** or **Schedule** button (depending on the option selected for publishing now or later), a notification email will be sent to the project's approvers.
 Notice also, that the